dbeniamin/Automation-with-Python/README.md

 - Base demonstration of Web page Automation testing using Selenium.
 - Provides a few interaction examples for web automation.

+**24.09.2024 - 07_selenium_drag&drop.py**  - Automated testing for draggable elements using Selenium and Python.
+- Base demonstration of Web page Automation testing using Selenium for draggable items.

 ### Contributing:

 Contributions are welcome!
 Feel free to contribute to the 100 Days of Code Challenge project.